briansimiyuj/doctor-appointment-app/README.md

         a.
 It will have a checkbox to confirm the cancellation
         b.
 If the checkbox is not checked, show an error message

+      6. Create a Modal Footer component and mount it on the Cancel Appointment Modal component

+        a.
+It will have a button to close the modal
+        b.
+It will have a button to confirm the cancellation

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page